-PNP / PCI Configuration Setup This entry appears if your system supports PNP/PCI.
+PNP/PCI This entry appears if your system supports PNP/PCI.
+Configuration for your system to operate.

-Load BIOS Defaults The BIOS defaults have been set by the manufacturer and represent settings which provide the minimum requirements for your system to operate.
+Load BIOS The BIOS defaults have been set by the manufacturer and represent settings which provide the minimum requirements custom BIOS to maximize performance, the manufacturer has the right to change these defaults to meet its needs.

-Load Setup Defaults The chipset defaults are settings which provide for maximum system performance.
-While Award has designed the custom BIOS to maximize performance, the manufacturer has the right to change these defaults to meet its needs.
+Load Setup The chipset defaults are settings which provide for maximum system performance.
+While Award has designed the custom BIOS to maximize performance, the manufacturer